lsst/LDM-PMT/index.rst

 =====

 Master copy of the Baseline Plan, which includes all planning packages and all milestones is captured in Primavera.
-This is always the authorative source of truth for the Baseline Plan.
+This is always the authoritative source of truth for the Baseline Plan.

 Information about milestones is also kept in JIRA DM Baseline Plan (DMBP) project, and is periodically synchronized with Primavera.
 Having milestones in JIRA is in particular useful for expressing blocking relations between milestones and epics between different teams.

 Master copy of Epics and Stories is kept in JIRA "DM" project.
-The snaphot for epics corresponding to current and upcoming Cycle is taken and kept in Primavera.
+The snapshot for epics corresponding to current and upcoming Cycle is taken and kept in Primavera.

 Information in JIRA for current Cycle is particularly important, it needs to be